Jimmy Swaggart: Early life

 Jimmy Lee Swaggart was born on March 15, 1935, in Ferriday, Louisiana.
-Swaggart was the first of two children born to Willie Leon (known as "Sun" or "Son") Swaggart (1915-1998), a local sharecropper who was a fiddle player and Pentecostal preacher, and Minnie Bell (née Herron) (1917-1960), who was a housewife and the daughter of a sharecropper, William Herron (1869-1955).
+Swaggart was the first of two children born to Willie Leon (known as "Sun" or "Son") Swaggart, a local sharecropper who was a fiddle player and Pentecostal preacher, and Minnie Bell (née Herron), who was a housewife.
 Swaggart's parents were related by marriage, as Son Swaggart's maternal uncle, Elmo Lewis, was married to Minnie Herron's sister, Mamie.
 The extended family had a complex network of familial interrelationships; "cousins and in-laws and other relatives married each other until the clan was entwined like a big, tight ball of rubber bands".
 Swaggart was the cousin of rockabilly pioneer Jerry Lee Lewis and country music star Mickey Gilley.

 According to his autobiography To Cross a River, Swaggart, along with his wife and son, lived in poverty during the 1950s as he preached throughout rural Louisiana, struggling to survive on an income of $30 a week.
 Being too poor to own a home, the Swaggarts lived in church basements, homes of pastors, and small motels.
 Sun Records producer Sam Phillips wanted to start a gospel line of music for the label (perhaps to remain in competition with RCA Victor and Columbia Records, who also had gospel lines at the time) and wanted Swaggart for Sun as the first gospel artist for the label.
 Swaggart's cousin, Jerry Lee Lewis, had previously signed with Sun and was reportedly earning $20,000 per week at the time.
 Although the offer meant a promise for significant income for him and his family, Swaggart turned Phillips down, stating that he was called to preach the gospel.